padiketeku/EnvMonMod/EMM-Prac-2.md

 Display the classified image

+The colours used to the cover types are purple(infrastructure), green(agriculture), yellow(forest), cyan(wetland), brown(bareland).
+This forms the legend of the classified image.

 ```JavaScript
 // set the visualisaion parameter
 var viz = {min: 0, max: 4, palette: ['purple', 'green', 'yellow', 'cyan', 'brown']};